 Without employees, an organisation wouldn’t exist.
-And without motivated employees, an organisation would not be able to thrive.
-This is why increasing employee engagement is crucial to ensuring your organisation functions optimally.
+And without employee engagement and motivation, an organisation would not be able to thrive.

 1. Challenge your employees.